 GeneCards Summary for ACAT1 Gene

 ACAT1 (Acetyl-CoA Acetyltransferase 1) is a Protein Coding gene.
-Diseases associated with ACAT1 include ketothiolase deficiency and hypermethioninemia.
-Among its related pathways are Metabolism and Carbon metabolism.
-GO annotations related to this gene include protein homodimerization activity and transferase activity, transferring acyl groups other than amino-acyl groups.
+Diseases associated with ACAT1 include Alpha-Methylacetoacetic Aciduria and Myasthenic Syndrome, Congenital, 2C, Associated With Acetylcholine Receptor Deficiency.
+Among its related pathways are Valine, leucine and isoleucine degradation and Mitochondrial LC-Fatty Acid Beta-Oxidation.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transferase activity, transferring acyl groups other than amino-acyl groups.
 An important paralog of this gene is ACAT2.

 This is one of the enzymes that catalyzes the last step of the mitochondrial beta-oxidation pathway, an aerobic process breaking down fatty acids into acetyl-CoA (PubMed:1715688, PubMed:7728148, PubMed:9744475).
 Using free coenzyme A/CoA, catalyzes the thiolytic cleavage of medium- to long-chain 3-oxoacyl-CoAs into acetyl-CoA and a fatty acyl-CoA shortened by two carbon atoms (PubMed:1715688, PubMed:7728148, PubMed:9744475).
 The activity of the enzyme is reversible and it can also catalyze the condensation of two acetyl-CoA molecules into acetoacetyl-CoA (PubMed:17371050).
 Thereby, it plays a major role in ketone body metabolism (PubMed:17371050, PubMed:1715688, PubMed:7728148, PubMed:9744475).